 Some users found the nozzles actually slow the flow of water, which didn't irrigate their sinuses as effectively.
 The clay is heavier than other models we tested.

 The reusable ceramic is more sterile than plastic options.
 Large salt container is more economical than pre-measured packets.
 Sinus sufferers appreciate the included essential oils.

-A few owners reported the fragile ceramic cracked after only a few uses.
-Some found the smaller capacity meant there was not enough water to achieve the necessary flow for effective treatment.
+Ceramic can crack after only a few uses.
+Smaller capacity means there's not enough water to achieve the necessary flow for effective treatment.

 If you suffer from allergy or sinus symptoms like nasal congestion, a runny nose, post-nasal drip, a cough, facial pain, or headaches, you have probably tried a variety of treatments to relieve your discomfort.
 Prescription or OTC medications often have undesirable side effects, and natural remedies might help but not be fully effective.
 One alternative treatment that many ear, nose, and throat doctors recommend is a neti pot for nasal irrigation.

 Nasal lavage, or rinsing, has been a part of Indian Ayurvedic tradition for thousands of years.
 Jala-neti – the cleansing of the nasal passages with salt water – is a daily practice for many adherents of hatha yoga, and neti pots have become fairly well known in the Western world over the past two decades.
 Plus, there is quite a bit of research that backs up the effectiveness of this ancient practice for relieving nasal and sinus discomfort.